 What is Nanoleaf?

-Nanoleaf is a smart lighting system that works primarily with Wi-Fi.
+Nanoleaf is a smart lights system that works primarily with Wi-Fi.
 Their lights come in the most interesting and varied array of shapes, sizes, and even colors.

 They have two lines of lighting; Smarter Décor and Smarter Essentials.
-Each of these lines is equipped with some of the most intriguing lighting options for your smart home.
+Each of these lines is equipped with some of the most intriguing lighting options for your smart home devices.

 Nanoleaf’s line of Smarter Décor lights are lighted panels designed to be placed on the walls of your home.
 They come in different shapes and colors.
 This line of panels comes in four different variations; Shapes, Canvas, Lighting Panels, and their newest addition, Elements.
 Each comes with its own unique features.